hakaru-dev/hakaru/docs/intro/samplegen.md

 ...
 ````

 In this example, all sample weights are `1`.
-To suppress the printing of weights during sample generation, you can use the `--no-weights` option:
+To suppress the printing of weights during sample generation, you can use the `--no-weights` or `-w` option:

 ````bash
 hakaru --no-weights norm.hk